iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

 .. code-block:: ini

-  year = <year in YYYY format>
+  year = <YYYY>

-This property store release year of the study.
-Format of this property is number in the YYYY format.
+This property specifies the release year of the study.

 pubMed
 ______